 One unit in the Division of the Arts.

-Two units in a single literature outside of the major.
+Two units in literature outside of the major.
 Majors in departments other than English may satisfy the requirement with two courses in English literature at the 200-level or higher; two 300-level courses in a second non-English literature, read in the original language; or two units of a single 300-level literature, read in translation.
 Classics majors may satisfy the division requirement with two units of 300-level literature in their second classical language.
 300-level literature courses taken in a foreign language before the student has completed two years of the language or has demonstrated equivalent competence may not be used to fulfill this requirement.
 200-level comparative literature courses may not be used to fulfill this requirement.

 The senior thesis may take the form of a detailed critical or historical essay on a topic drawn from any of the major fields of study embraced by the division, or it may take the form of a creative work.
 All thesis proposals must be approved by the division; approval of a creative thesis proposal is given only if the candidate shows a developed sense of his or her craft and submits a writing sample that shows promise of creative talent.